Lake Orion thespians to present ‘CLUE’ for fall theater production

 Staff Writer

-LAKE ORION — Lake Orion High School’s theater department is hard at work preparing for the fall production on “CLUE”, set to open on Nov.
+LAKE ORION — Lake Orion High School’s theater department is hard at work preparing for the fall production of “CLUE”, set to open on Nov.
 16 with additional performances on Nov.
 17 and Nov.
 18.

 The play itself is based on the classic board game CLUE, featuring the same well-known characters like Mrs. Peacock, Mr. Green, Colonel Mustard and Professor Plum.